LamaSAZ/SmartMethodsST/README.md

 # SmartMethodsST
-Repository for all the tasks that will done by me in the summer training of the smart methods
+This work is part of Smart Methods summer training of the electrical power and electronics department for building a robot